mibo/pg-spring-shell/README.md

   - Option 2: Program arguments: `java -jar application.jar --spring.profiles.active=prod --spring.config.location=./config`
   - Option 2b: Program arguments for GitHub sample: `java -jar application.jar --spring.profiles.active=sample`

+### Secure connect

+The _Secure Connect_ is in the `secure-connect` directory.
+After build with `gradle assemble` the build jar (`secure-connect-shell.jar`) can be run.
+Only parameter is the config file to be used.
+Either as absolut path or as filename which can resolved by the classloader.

+  - As sample start with `java -jar build/libs/secure-connect-shell.jar --config=/path/to/config.yaml`

 ### Reference Documentation
 For further reference, please consider the following sections: